 The Trump Administration has previously tried to pressure Los Angeles — and several other major cities including Chicago and San Francisco — to give up their sanctuary status.
 In 2017, former Attorney General Jeff Session announced that the Trump Administration was cutting off millions of dollars in law enforcement funds to sanctuary cities.
 In total, nearly $385 million in grant money was to be withheld, including more than $10 million meant for Los Angeles.

 Last April, a California federal judge ruled in favor of Los Angeles — determining that the Trump Administration cannot coerce local governments to drop their sanctuary status.
 Many other cities around the country also filed similar lawsuits against the administration.
 In most, but not all cases, the local governments prevailed against the federal government.
 Though, these cases may eventually make their way to the Supreme Court of the United States.

 We Fight for Immigrants in Los Angeles

-At the Law Office of Joshua L. Goldstein, PC, we handle all types of immigration law issues.
-If you or your family member needs help from a Los Angeles immigration lawyer, please call us (213) 262-2000.
+At the Goldstein Immigration Lawyers, we handle all types of immigration law issues.
+If you or your family member needs help from a immigration lawyer in Los Angeles, please call us (213) 262-2000.
 Initial consultations are always fully private.
 We serve communities in Los Angeles County and throughout Southern California.